Congee: Nepal

+Maldives

+Baipen is a bland rice porridge from the Maldives.
+During Ramadan, Maldivian Muslims break their fast with baipen and Rihaakuru.
+It is eaten with maskurolhi, a spicy tuna and coconut sambal.

+Baipen can be made savory or sweet depending on the occasion, and its preparation varies regionally.
+In Eydhafushi, baipen is fermented for a week before consumption.
+It is known as 'Honihiru baipen' (Saturday rice porridge) since it is consumed on Saturday.

+The Americas

+Caribbean Tamil Community

+Among the Indo-Caribbean Tamil Community, a dish called "Kandji" or "Kanchi" is made with rice, chickpeas, black eyed peas, onions, grated coconuts, and salt.
+It is traditionally eaten after a puja and is traditionally offered to Kali Amman (a syncretic mix of Mariamman and Kali), the main goddess of the Caribbean Tamil Community (see also: Caribbean Shaktism).
+The ingredients are traditionally gathered from begging door to door and then preparing the dish in the temple's complex.

 Europe

+Hungary

+In Hungary, it is called rizskása, a traditional Hungarian food in the Hungarian population of Upper-Hungary (today Slovakia) and is also used as strudel filling.

 Portugal

-In Portugal, a traditional soup made of rice and chicken meat is named canja or Canja de galinha.
-The Portuguese likely picked up the dish from their colonies in Western/Southern India or Sri Lanka; where the soup remains a staple (particularly for the ill).
+In Portugal, a traditional soup made of rice and chicken meat is named canja or canja de galinha.
+The Portuguese had likely picked up the dish from their colonies in Western/Southern India or Sri Lanka; where the soup remains a staple (particularly for the ill).
 The rice is not cooked for as long as in Asian congee, so it is very soft, but not disintegrated.
 Traditionally, a boiling fowl containing small, immature eggs is used; the eggs are carefully boiled and served in the canja.
 This soup is sometimes served with a fresh mint leaf on top.
 Strongly valued as comfort food, it is traditionally given to people recovering from disease, as in Asia, and in some regions of Portugal, there is even a custom of feeding the mother a strict diet of canja in the first weeks after childbirth.
 It is also eaten traditionally in Brazil and Cape Verde, former Portuguese colonies.